ItalyPaleAle/WithBlueInk/content/post/2019-04-07-getting-tls-certificates-from-azure-key-vault-with-go.md

 I recently had to build an app in Go to retrieve TLS certificates stored on [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), and because of some quirks this took way longer than I expected (*admittedly, my limited experience with Go didn't really help*).
 Sharing is caring, so I'm posting the code here for everyone else 🙌🏻

-Even if you're not working with Go, read below for the explanation of the quriks and how to solve them.
+Even if you're not working with Go, read below for the explanation of the quirks and how to solve them.

 ## TL;DR—just show me the code